programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 > TEXT = “range”, “text”, pos x, pos y, width, height, horizontal alignment, vertical alignment, angle, alpha, outline width, circle offset, circle angle, width factor, height factor

 For the purposes of our deck, the text decoration has been kept simple, but there was a challenge of text placement.
 Most playing decks have two sides with one side being the ‘face’ and the other side being the ‘back.’
-In many games, most of the relevant information is found on the face of the card with the the back of the card being largely decorative or designed to indicate what type of card it is.
-As you may recall, a card in a Timeline deck has two faces: one with a name or description of an event on one side and on the other side of the card, there is a similar face bearing the same name and description, but there is an addition of the year of that event.
+In many games, most of the relevant information is found on the face of the card, with the the back of the card being  decorative or indicative of the card's type.
+As you may recall, a card in a Timeline deck has two faces: one side with a name or description of an event, and the other side bearing the date of the event.

-Line 8 is the script that writes the year on the range from the first card to the last of the cards with a year field.
-Line 10 is the script that writes a description of the event on all of the cards, from the first card to the last card with a ‘fact’ field.
+Line 8 is the script that writes the year on a range from the first to the last card with a 'year' field.
+Line 10 is the script that writes a description of the event on all of the cards, from the first to last card with a ‘fact’ field.
 So how does this script produce the cards we need to play _Timeline_?

-The workaround that I came up with to solve this design problem cannot be found in the nanDECK script, but is located in the Excel spreadsheet that this script is linked to.
+The workaround to solve this design problem cannot be found in the nanDECK script, but is located in the Excel spreadsheet to which this script is linked.
 After the first 58 cards are printed with an image, a description, and a year, the next 58 cards are printed and these are the same as the first 58 cards except for these, there is no value of ‘Year’ to be printed.

 {% include figure.html filename="or-en-designing-a-timeline-tabletop-simulator-7.png" alt="Two pages of cards in a grid format.
 The left hand page of cards feature years printed in bold and the right hand side of cards are the same but without the year printed." caption="Figure 7: The simplest way to have nanDECK generate a card side without the date being printed is to duplicate the information used to make cards without text in the date field." %}

-This is admittedly not the most efficient one as the information needed to generate new cards must be added twice into the spreadsheet (one entry including the year and one entry without) but it does produce the desired end result.
+This is admittedly not the most efficient method, as the information needed to generate new cards must be added twice into the spreadsheet (one entry with the year and one entry without), but it does produce the desired end result.

 ### Lines 11 and 12: DUPLEX and PRINT